pay-theory/pay-theory-android/README.md

     implementation ''
 ```

+2. Update Api-key

-2. Import Activity in Activity that will will request to pay
+3. Import PayTheoryActivity in Activity that will request to submit payment

 ```
 	import com.paytheory.paytheorylibrarysdk.paytheory.PayTheoryActivity
 ```

-3. Add on click listener to button that will request to start Pay Theory Activity
+4. Add on click listener to button that will request to start Pay Theory Activity

 ```
 override fun onCreate(savedInstanceState: Bundle?) {